Hospitality Management (HOSP)

 HOSP 3600 Lodging Valuation Principles (4 Credits)

 This course introduces students to the basic fundamental analysis of methods and techniques of real estate investment, finance, and valuation as they apply to the lodging industry.
 The course covers time value of money, basic discounted cash flow techniques, financing instruments, appraisal methods, and valuation techniques for income producing lodging properties.
 Students utilize computer software and spreadsheets for solving real estate problems.
 Practical applications provide students with the analytical tools and techniques to make effective real estate investment and financing decisions.
-Prerequisites: ACTG 2300, FIN 2800, HOSP 2502, HOSP 2504 and degree checkpoint 2.
+Prerequisites: HOSP 2502, HOSP 2504.

 HOSP 3601 Hotel Development & Feasibility (2 Credits)